Sean McVay: 2023 season

-Los Angeles returned from the break and gutted out a 17–16 win over Seattle, then crushed Arizona (37–14) and Cleveland (36–19) before falling 37–31 to the AFC-leading Baltimore Ravens on the road.
+Los Angeles returned from the break and gutted out a 17–16 victory over Seattle, then crushed Arizona (37–14) and Cleveland (36–19) before falling 37–31 to the AFC-leading Baltimore Ravens on the road.
 With Williams surpassing 1,000 yards rushing, Nacua setting numerous NFL rookie receiving records and the impressive play of rookie defensive stars Kobie Turner at nose tackle and Byron Young at linebacker, the Rams rolled to four straight victories to end the season.
 Back-to-back home victories against Washington (28–20) and New Orleans (30–22) were followed by a narrow 26–25 victory over the New York Giants that clinched a playoff berth (McVay's fifth in seven seasons), and a 21–20 win in Week 18 at San Francisco that ended a nine-game regular season losing streak to L.A.'s northern California nemesis.
 The Rams' 10–7 record improved McVay's regular season win total to 70 and overall win total (including playoffs) to 77, both second-most in franchise history behind John Robinson.
 Shortly after Los Angeles had clinched a playoff berth, McVay publicly declared that he intended to return as the team's head coach for the 2024 season.

-In an NFC Wild Card game played at Ford Field, the Los Angeles Rams lost a close contest 24–23 to the host Detroit Lions, in what marked in Detroit's first playoff win in 32 seasons.
+During the Wild Card Round at Ford Field, the Rams narrowly lost 24–23 to the host Detroit Lions, in what marked in Detroit's first playoff win in 32 seasons.
 Following the game, McVay gave much praise to his team, which defied most expectations in reaching the playoffs in what many considered to be a rebuilding year.
-"Man, did I learn a lot and really appreciate this group," McVay said following the end of his team's season.
-"They helped me find my way again."
+Following the end of the season, McVay stated: "Man, did I learn a lot and really appreciate this group.
+They helped me find my way again."